subwai/photos/README.md

-# Photos
+# Prism

-A Photo / Image viewer application, powered by Electron and based on the electron-react-boilerplate project.
+A Photo/Image viewer application, powered by Electron and based on the electron-react-boilerplate project.